hyperdevs-team/android-app-updates-helper/README.md

 This utility library aims to help Android developers to use the [Google Play In-App Updates API](https://developer.android.com/guide/app-bundle/in-app-updates) in an easy way.

-**It's highly encouraged that you first read the [Google Play In-App Updates API](https://developer.android.com/guide/app-bundle/in-app-updates) documentation first before using this library in order to understand the core concepts of the library.**
+**It's highly encouraged that you first read the [Google Play In-App Updates API](https://developer.android.com/guide/app-bundle/in-app-updates) documentation before using this library in order to understand the core concepts of the library.**

 ## Installation
 Add the following dependencies to your main `build.gradle`: